SciFighters/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/centerstage/readme.md

 ### `hoverBoardMode()`
 - Implements a "hoverboard" mode to correct the robot's orientation when it deviates from a target angle.

-### `zeroOnTarget()`
-- A method to zero in on a target using vision processing (detecting the position and orientation of a target object).

-The `DriveClass` is a crucial component of a robotics program, providing control and navigation capabilities for a robot on the game field, incorporating various sensors and control algorithms to achieve precise movements and positioning.
+The `DriveClass` is a crucial component of a robotics program, providing control and navigation capabilities for a robot on the game field.